mainmatter/mainmatter.com/src/posts/2015-07-29-ember-simple-auth-10-a-first-look.md

 ---
-title: 'Ember Simple Auth 1.0 - a first look'
+title: "Ember Simple Auth 1.0 - a first look"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte gives an outlook on Ember Simple Auth 1.0 with Ember.js 2.0 support, a session service and discontinued support for non-Ember CLI projects.'
+  "Marco Otte-Witte gives an outlook on Ember Simple Auth 1.0 with Ember.js 2.0 support, a session service and discontinued support for non-Ember CLI projects."
 tags: ember
 tagline: |
   <p>The <strong>first beta of Ember Simple Auth 1.0 will be released soon</strong> and this post provides a first look at the changes that come with it.</p>